Five people fined total of £45,000 and told to rebuild historic pub they demolished

-Punch Bowl: Five people fined a total of £45,875 for illegally demolished Grade II-listed pub linked to highwayman Dick Turpin
+Punch Bowl: Court dishes out £69.075 fine after Grade II-listed pub linked to highwayman Dick Turpin was illegally demolished

 Andrew Donelan, 61, Nicola Donelan, 59, and Rebecca Donelan, 29, all of Carr Hall, Whalley New Road, Wilpshire; David Cotterell, 58, of Percliff Way, Philips Road, Blackburn; and Brian Ingleby, 70, were found guilty after a trial last year of unlawfully demolising the Punch Bowl in Longridge Road, Hurst Green, in June 2021.